unrealcv/unrealcv/docs/reference/commands.rst

 vget /camera/[uint]/plane_depth npy
     (v0.3.10)

+vget /cameras
+    (v0.4.0) List all cameras in the scene

 2. Object interaction
 ---------------------

-See `Source/UnrealCV/Private/Commands/ObjectHandler.h(.cpp)` for more details
+See :file:`Source/UnrealCV/Private/Commands/ObjectHandler.h(.cpp)` for more details

 vget /objects
     (v0.2) Get the name of all objects